lnbits/lnbits/docs/devs/installation.md

 **Notes**:

-* We reccomend using <a href="https://caddyserver.com/docs/install#debian-ubuntu-raspbian">Caddy</a> for a reverse-proxy, if you want to serve your install through a domain, alternatively you can use [ngrok](https://ngrok.com/).
+* We reccomend using <a href="https://caddyserver.com/docs/install#debian-ubuntu-raspbian">Caddy</a> for a reverse-proxy if you want to serve your install through a domain, alternatively you can use [ngrok](https://ngrok.com/).
 * <a href="https://linuxize.com/post/how-to-use-linux-screen/#starting-linux-screen">Screen</a> works well if you want LNbits to continue running when you close your terminal session.